troglobit/finit/docs/config.md

   Log rotation for run/task/services using the `log` sub-option with redirection to a log file.
 Global setting, applies to all services.

+  The size can be given as bytes, without a specifier, or in `k`, `M`, or `G`, e.g. `size:10M`, or `size:3G`.
+A value of `size:0` disables log rotation.
+The default is `200k`.

+  The count value is recommended to be between 1-5, with a default 5.
+  Setting count to 0 means the logfile will be truncated when the MAX size limit is reached.

 * `tty [LVLS] <DEV> [BAUD] [noclear] [nowait] [nologin] [TERM]`
   `tty [LVLS] <CMD> <ARGS> [noclear] [nowait]`
   The first variant of this option uses the built-in getty on the given